 Things To Do In Darwin

 Darwin's location places it on the periphery south-east Asia, exposing it to region's diverse cultural influence.
 Nowhere is this phenomenon more palpable than around Mindil's fresh food stalls, where flavours ranging from Malaysian and Indian to Brazilian and Greek hang thick in the air.
 There's also market stalls featuring handmade jewellery, locally produced artworks and much more.

 Take a walk to the northern end of the esplanade where you'll find the Aquascene sanctuary at Doctor's Gully.
 Everyday at high tide the sanctuary experiences a bizarre natural phenomena whereby hundreds of fish approach the shoreline looking for food.
 The sanctuary's main attraction allows visitors to wade into the shoals and feed the toothless critters fresh bread.

 Check your adrenaline fix by delving into some of Darwin's illustrious cultural and historical heritage sites.
-One of the city's most visited attractions is the 'Museum and Art Gallery of the Northern Territories' (stop 7), whose major exhibits include an extensive Aboriginal art collection and poignant Cyclone Tracy display.
-We'd additionally recommend hopping-off at the East Point Military Museum (stop 7a), Fannie Bay Goal (stop 7, north end of Vestey's Beach), and Stokes Hill Wharf (stop 10).
+One of the city's most visited attractions is the Museum and Art Gallery of the Northern Territories, whose major exhibits include an extensive Aboriginal art collection and poignant Cyclone Tracy display.
+We'd additionally recommend hopping-off at the East Point Military Museum, Fannie Bay Goal (north end of Vestey's Beach), and the RDFS and Bombing of Darwin centre.